-Buying from us supports our mission to educate and inform about Big Sur and its cultural and natural history.
+Buying from us supports our mission to educate and inform about Henry Miller, Emil White and Big Sur and its cultural and natural history.

 Reading about Big Sur prior to coming here will probably make your visit a lot more interesting and meaningful.

-Sit down at a turnout with a view of the Pacific ocean, read a section of Miller’s Big Sur book or a poem by Robinson Jeffers: You may just create a memory for life.
+Sit down at a turnout with a view of the Pacific ocean, read a section of Miller’s Big Sur book or a poem by Robinson Jeffers: You may create a memory for life (-:

-The list below include seven of our sincere recommendations!
-We made them in the hope and belief that by reading all, or some, of them you will have a better experience when you come for a visit.
+The list below include our sincere recommendations.
+We made them in the hope and belief that by reading all or some of them you will have a better experience when you come for a visit.
 Just click on the title and you’ll end up in the shopping cart!
 Easy!
-And it is soon Christmas!

 Click on the book title to order!